 The mid point of the second half is the most scenic and follows a climb from the 14th green which is surrounded by hills on both sides.
 A par three follows, and while the finish is only medium length, 16 can deceive after a blind tee shot, 17 requires care, and the fairly short 18th is tempting, but a wayward shot can bring penalty from slope or bunker.

 Add the variable of the winds of the East Coast, and quite an experience awaits on a course, which now measures 6,800 yards from the championship tees.
 In 2018 Goswick Golf Club hosted Open Championship Regional Qualifying for the first time since 2012.
-In 2019, for the second consecutive year, Open Championship hopefuls will battle it out at Goswick.
+In 2019, for the second consecutive year, Open Championship hopefuls battled it out at Goswick.

 I love everything about this course.
 I knew it was going to be good but I was elated when I rolled up and saw the landscape.
 The course weaves in and around the dunes in a very natural manner.
 Every fairway has its fair share of protections either via quite long rough, well placed bunkers, slopes and dog legs.